 Springwood School began in 1970 under the direction of the Chattahoochee Valley Educational Foundation.
 The school began operation with one classroom building and an enrollment of 161 students in grades 1-9.
 In each of the next three years another grade was added.
 In 1971, the school added a gymnasium/classroom building.
 Growth continued with a high school building in 1973 and the first graduating class of 22 students.
 Springwood added a kindergarten program and building in 1974, and a stadium in 1981.
 In 1985 a child development program was added.
 The addition of the Fine Arts Center during the same year provided more opportunities for students in the areas of drama, art, music, and computer.
 A Primary School building was built in 1993, with a capacity of 120 children.
 In 1998 the Child Development Center opened with a capacity of 180 students.
 Since then, the Springwood family has worked tirelessly to add and update necessary facilities and resources from new baseball/softball fields in 2001 to new buses in 2009.

 Springwood School is located on the west side of Lanett, Alabama, in Chambers County.
 It is an independent, co-educational, college-preparatory day school serving grades K4 through 12.
-The current enrollment in grades K4 through 12 is 260.
+The current enrollment in grades K4 through 12 is over 280.
 The Springwood campus consists of the following buildings: Fine Arts Center, High School, Media Center, Elementary School, Primary-Kindergarten Building, Graphics Art Building, Gymnasium, Football Stadium and Baseball/Softball Fields.
 Springwood offers a beautiful, secluded campus that contributes to a safe environment for children and peace of mind for parents.

 Springwood School stresses the mental, social, physical, and spiritual development of all students.
 The highest ideals of character and integrity help to develop students who will become responsible citizens and contribute to the betterment of society.
 Springwood emphasizes academic priorities through the college preparatory curriculum while promoting a self-disciplined, self-reliant approach to studies.
 Daily devotional and the Pledge of Allegiance are part of each school day.
 Special programs emphasizing religion and positive character development take place throughout the year.
 A Character Education program is an integral and important aspect of the Springwood experience.